hintzetyson/Eat-Dat-Burger/README.md

 ## Questions

-If you have any questions, please open an issue or contact [hintzetyson](https://github.com/hintzetyson).
+If you have any questions, please open an issue or contact [Tyson Hintze](https://github.com/hintzetyson).